MNHost/Docks/markdown/guide.md

 Set up your environment by configuring the necessary settings:

 - **LoadString**: For some packages to work, you may need to enable LoadString.
 If you install a package that requires LoadString, don't worry.
 We will make sure to tell you.
+- **The Plugin** Please be sure that you install the plugin.
+To learn the different ways to install cmdR please see the article here: [button:Installing cmdR](?article=Installing cmdR)
 #### Important Notes
 - **Game Security**: Please make sure before you install a package, you are sure you can trust the package you are installing.
 Please make sure you are not installing the wrong package as some packages may be malicious.
 If you have installed a malicious package don't worry, it is super easy to get rid of it!
 Just click delete on the malicious package folder.
 - **Package Advertizements**: (Ads do have to follow a strict display and moderation policy) Please be aware some packages may have code that could create ad GUI's.
 To get rid of the ad GUI's you will just need to do 1 of the following: